nightscout/cgm-remote-monitor/CONTRIBUTING.md

 You can get the `dev` branch checked out using `git checkout dev`.

-Once checked out, install the dependencies using `npm install`, then copy the included  [`docs/example-template.env`][example-env-template] to `my.env` file to `my.env` and edit the file to include your settings (like the Mongo URL).
+Once checked out, install the dependencies using `npm install`, then copy the included  [`docs/example-template.env`][example-env-template] to `my.env` file and edit the file to include your settings (like the Mongo URL).
 Leave the `NODE_ENV=development` line intact.
 Once set, run the site using `npm run dev`.
 This will start Nightscout in the development mode, with different code packaging rules and automatic restarting of the server using nodemon, when you save changed files on disk.
 The client also hot-reloads new code in, but it's recommended to reload the website after changes due to the way the plugin sandbox works.

 Note the template sets `INSECURE_USE_HTTP` to `true` to enable the site to work over HTTP in local development.